Skip to main content

 • Opt you out of the processing of your personal information for purposes of profiling in furtherance of decisions that produce legal or similarly significant effects, if applicable.

 As provided in applicable law, you also have the right to not be discriminated against for exercising your rights.
-Please note that certain information may be exempt from such requests under applicable law.
-For example, we need to retain certain information in order to provide our services to you.
-We also need to take reasonable steps to verify your identity before responding to a request, which may include, at a minimum, depending on the sensitivity of the information you are requesting and the type of request you are making, verifying your name and email address.
+We may ask you to provide us with information necessary to reasonably verify your identity before responding to a request, which may include, at a minimum, depending on the sensitivity of the information you are requesting and the type of request you are making, verifying your name and email address.
 If we are unable to verify your identity, we may be unable to respond to your requests.

 You may be able to designate an authorized agent to make requests on your behalf.
 In order for an authorized agent to be verified, you must provide the authorized agent with signed, written permission to make such requests or a power of attorney.
 We may also follow up with you to verify your identity before processing the authorized agent's request as permitted by applicable law.